Retire by stateFigures verified May 31, 2026

 History and walkable towns

-Philadelphia, Gettysburg, and small county seats give retirees museums, historic sites, and downtowns to stroll.
-Many are an easy drive from one another, so day trips do not require a long haul.
+Philadelphia, Gettysburg, and small county seats give you museums, historic sites, and downtowns to wander.
+Many sit an easy drive apart, so a day trip does not mean a long haul.

-Pennsylvania generally does not tax income from employer-sponsored retirement plans once you have met the plan's retirement age or service rules, and it does not tax Social Security.
-This is a real plus, but local earned-income and property taxes still apply.
+Once you meet your plan's retirement age or service rules, Pennsylvania generally does not tax income from employer retirement plans.
+It does not tax Social Security either.
+That is a real plus.
+Local earned-income and property taxes still apply.

 PA Department of Revenue